fullcalendar/fullcalendar-docs/_docs-v4/custom-views/visibleRange.md

   views: {
     pastAndFutureView: {
       visibleRange: function(currentDate) {
-        // Generate a new date for manipulating, based on the current date var startDate = new Date(currentDate.valueOf());
+        // Generate a new date for manipulating in the next step var startDate = new Date(currentDate.valueOf());
         var endDate = new Date(currentDate.valueOf());

-        return {
-          start: startDate.setDate(startDate.getDate() - 1), // One day in the past
+        // Adjust the start & end dates, respectively startDate.setDate(startDate.getDate() - 1); // One day in the past
-          end: endDate.setDate(endDate.getDate() + 2) // Two days in the future
+        endDate.setDate(endDate.getDate() + 2); // Two days into the future

-        };
+        return { start: startDate, end: endDate };
       }
     }
   }